 This Potato Gnocchi in Mushroom Cream Sauce recipe is an incredibly easy and oh-so-comforting dish.
 The pillowy soft gluten-free gnocchi is like mini potato dumplings, tossed in dairy-free creamy mushroom sauce.
 With a touch of fresh arugula and lemon juice, this is a restaurant-worth one pan meal for any busy weeknights!

-This recipe is really flexible and I’ve tested a few times with potato gnocchi and Trader Joe’s cauliflower gnocchi.
-You can use the same recipe and same cooking steps regardless which one you use.
+This recipe is really flexible and I’ve tested it a few times with potato gnocchi and Trader Joe’s cauliflower gnocchi.
+You can use the same recipe and the same cooking steps regardless of which one you use.

 - Gluten-free potato gnocchi or Trader Joe’s cauliflower gnocchi